 It’s time to try something besides monochrome black.
 It’s time to try something other than black.
 Period.
-You may love an all-black look, but there are other colors in the spectrum that you should try once and awhile.
+You may love an all-black look, but there are other colors in the spectrum that you should try once, in and awhile.
 Furthermore, summer is the perfect time to try a bold one-color look.
 It may sound intimidating if you wear black 6 days out of 7, but it’s not like we’re suggesting you wear prints from head to toe.
 (Although if you want to do that, Juliette Lewis can show you how it’s done.)
 If you follow a few simple tips, you’ll see that wearing all blue, orange, or whatever color you go for is just as easy as black.

 Follow these styling ideas to pull off a monochrome look without looking like a massive M&M: